-- 11. In all leaf collections, exhibit one complete leaf where possible.
-If leaf is too large, exhibit as much as possible.
-Sketch in reduced scale the entire leaf and illustrate where the exhibited portion is from.
-Note: A "leaflet" is incorrect when displayed as the complete leaf for the tree. - 12.
+- "leaflet" is incorrect when displayed as the complete leaf for the tree. - 12.
 All work must show originality.
 Leaf collections and displays should not closely resemble work done by others in the same club.

-Knowing Trees as Individuals - Leaf Collections Section I: Beginning
+Knowing Trees as Individuals - Leaf Collections Section 1: Beginning